 All week, the Falcons preached about how, after knocking off the defending Super Bowl champions, Sunday's game against the 49ers wouldn't be a trap game.
 But with the Niners desperate at 0-3 for a win and nothing to lose, they came right at the Falcons with defensive pressure.
-In the end, however, the Falcons put together a masterful drive with the odds against them, and Julio Jones and Josh Harris sent the Georgia Dome crowd home with something to celebrate.
+In the end, however, the Falcons put together a masterful drive with the odds against them, and Roddy White and Matt Bryant sent the Georgia Dome crowd home with something to celebrate.

 Matty Ice Part II